nspcc-dev/.github/labels.md

   Used for issues that only (or mostly) require some documentation changes.

-- go
+- <language>, like "go" or "python"

-  In repositories containing Go code (and we have quite a number of them) used for any Go-specific refactorings usually associated with a new version of the standard library.
+  We use "go" In repositories containing Go code for any Go-specific refactorings usually associated with a new version of the standard library.
+  Similar tags can be used in non-Go repositories for language-specific refactorings.

 - good first issue